We believe that outstanding care starts with outstanding people.

 If you’re passionate about transforming mental health care and want to be part of a multi-disciplinary team dedicated to recovery and resilience, we want to hear from you.
 Join us and help shape the future of PTSI treatment for First Responders and front line healthcare workers in Ontario.

-Posting #: PCEOSD-0125
+Posting #: SDPCEO-0125

-Posting Date: March 31, 2025
+Posting Date: May 9, 2025

 Application Deadline: Until Filled

-Senior Director, PTSI Centre of Excellence Operations – Permanent Full-Time
+Senior Director, PTSI Centre of Excellence Operations– Permanent Full-Time

 If you would like to work with a team of professionals who are committed to enriching the lives of patients, we invite you to join Runnymede Healthcare Centre as a Senior Director, PTSI Centre of Excellence Operations.